okoyebless/LITA_CAPSTONE_PROJECT-CUSTOMERDATA/README.md

   - SQL

         CREATE DATABASE LITAPROJECT_DB

         SELECT * FROM  [dbo].[LITA CUSTOMERDATA]

      a.
 TOTAL NUMBER OF CUSTOMER FOR EACH REGION

-           SELECT COUNT(CustomerID)as TotalNumberOfCustomer, Region FROM [dbo].[LITA CUSTOMERDATA] GROUP BY Region
+        SELECT COUNT(CustomerID)AS TotalNumberOfCustomer, Region FROM [dbo].[LITA CUSTOMERDATA] GROUP BY Region

-        b. most popular subcription type by the number of customers
+     b.
+MOST POPULAR SUBSCRIPTION TPYE BY THE NUMBER OF CUSTOMERS

         SELECT TOP 1 COUNT(CUSTOMERID)AS NumberOfCustomer , SubscriptionType
           FROM [dbo].[LITA CUSTOMERDATA]
              GROUP BY SubscriptionType
                 ORDER BY COUNT(CUSTOMERID) DESC

+     c.
+CUSTOMERS WHO CANCELED THEIR SUBSCRIPTION WITHIN 6MONTHS

+        SELECT CustomerName FROM [dbo].[LITA CUSTOMERDATA]
+            where Canceled = 1
+               AND DATEDIFF (MONTH, SubscriptionStart, SubscriptionEnd) <=6;

+     d.
+AVERAGE SUBSCRIPTION DURATION FOR ALL CUSTOMERS

+        SELECT AVG(DATEDIFF(DAY, SubscriptionStart, SubscriptionEnd))
+            AS AverageSubscriptionDuration FROM [dbo].[LITA CUSTOMERDATA]

+     e.
+CUSTOMER WITH SUBSCRIPTION LONGER THAN 12 MONTHS

+        SELECT CustomerName FROM [dbo].[LITA CUSTOMERDATA]
+              where DATEDIFF (MONTH, SubscriptionStart, SubscriptionEnd) >12;

+     f.
+TOTAL REVENUE BY SUBSCRIPTION TYPE

+        SELECT SUM(Revenue)as TotalRevenue, SubscriptionType FROM [dbo].[LITA CUSTOMERDATA] GROUP BY SubscriptionType

+     g.
+TOP 3 REGIONS BY SUBSCRIPTION CANCELLATIONS

+        SELECT TOP 3 Region, COUNT(CustomerID) AS Cancellations FROM [dbo].[LITA CUSTOMERDATA] where Canceled = 1
+                 GROUP BY Region
+                     ORDER BY Cancellations DESC

+     h.
+TOTAL NUMBER OF ACTIVE AND CANCELED SUBSCRIPTION

+        SELECT SUM (CASE WHEN Canceled =0 THEN 1 ELSE 0 END) AS ActiveSubscriptions, SUM (CASE WHEN Canceled =1 THEN 1 ELSE 0 END) AS CanceledSubscriptions FROM[dbo].[LITA CUSTOMERDATA]